 wind turbine

-If you’ve ever been on a road trip in Australia, chances are you’re probably well acquainted with the sight of giant wind turbines.
-Appearing in clusters along the countryside, they often look quite ominous perched on top of hills, forever spinning.
-But, there’s a lot more to these structures than just their decorative looks.
+If you’ve ever been on a road trip in Australia, chances are you’re probably well acquainted with the sight of wind turbines.
+These towering structures are more than just landmarks — they’re playing a growing role in the country’s energy mix.

 In this article, Canstar Blue breaks down the purpose of wind turbines, highlighting how they work, where you can find them and what contributions they make to renewable energy in Australia through the production of wind power.